decamp/util/README.md

 ### BITS Utility Library
 Various utilities.
-This is primarily a personal toolkit that many other projects depend on.
+Primarily a personal toolkit for code that used in many other projects.

-There's a lot of overlap between this library and Google Guava, including a lot of the classnames, unfortunately.
-E don't have any current plans to switch to Guava.
+There is unfortunately a lot of overlap between this library and Google Guava.

 This library contains:
 - a bunch of static convenience methods